 You can use trigger conditions to let assignees know when a side conversation is created, closed, replied to, and reopened.
 You can also use trigger actions to create email side conversations and child ticket side conversations automatically.

 Trigger conditions for side conversations

-The default behavior for side conversations is that the assignee on the ticket doesn’t receive emails, but they do see Growl notifications.
+The default behavior for side conversations is that the assignee on the ticket doesn’t receive emails, but they do see temporary, in-product notifications.
 If you want the assignee to get emails about side conversations, you need to use triggers.